arangodb/docs/3.10/indexing-working-with-indexes.md

 <!-- arangod/V8Server/v8-vocindex.cpp -->

-Loads all indexes of this collection into Memory.
+Loads all indexes of this collection into memory:

 `collection.loadIndexesIntoMemory()`

 This function tries to cache all index entries